IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/configuring-lm.md

 ![Vault UI](/images/user-guides/administration/configuration/VaultUI.png "Vault UI")

-A secret will exist for each LM service inside the `lm` engine, with configuration properties stored as JSON content.
+A secret will exist for each TNCO service inside the `lm` engine, with configuration properties stored as JSON content.
 Any configuration stored under the secret named `application` will be shared among all services.

 ![Vault Backend](/images/user-guides/administration/configuration/vault-backend.png "Vault Backend")